Fifty-three blindfolded bodies found in Iraq as political leaders bicker

 Kurdish forces have exploited the turmoil to seize control of the city of Kirkuk and its huge oil reserves a month ago, achieving a long-held dream.
 They regard the city, just outside their autonomous region, as their historical capital, while its oil could provide ample revenue for an independent state.

-"We have said we are not prepared under any circumstances to accept for our will to be bent, and go back to square one and face what reminds us of the policies that drowned Kurdistan in seas of the blood of its civilians and turned their homeland to ruins and mass graves," Barzani said, referring to years of oppression under Saddam.
+"We have said we are not prepared under any circumstances to accept for our will to be bent, and go back to square one and face what reminds us of the policies that drowned Kurdistan in seas of the blood of its civilians and turned their homeland to ruins and mass graves," Barzani said in his statement, referring to years of oppression under Saddam.

 "That is what we have clearly faced throughout the period of abuse of power during the two disappointing terms of the prime minister."